nitishkumar515/Nitish_iiitb/README.md

 ## 1.Combinational Optimisations
 The combinational Circuits optimising methods are as follows:
-Constant Propagation (Direct Optimisation)
+* Constant Propagation (Direct Optimisation)
-Boolean Logic Optimisation (using K-Map or Quine McCluskey method)
+* Boolean Logic Optimisation (using K-Map or Quine McCluskey method)
-1. Constant Propagation Illustration
+## A. Constant Propagation Illustration
 Consider the combinational circuit shown below :
 ![fig-1](https://github.com/nitishkumar515/Nitishkumar_iiitb/blob/main/images/Day-3/fig-1.png)
 The outputof logic circuit is Y = ((AB)+C)'.
 If A is always tied to ground i.e., A = 0, then the simplified expression will become to C'.
 In this case instead of having a AND gate and a NOR gate the circuit can be simplified by using a single NOT gate with C as its input.
 Even though both of then represent the same logic since the number of transistors used in the optimised design is less compared to that of the given circuit which shown in the above figure.
 The transistor level implementation of the given circuit and the optimised circuit is shown below: